Cryonicus/stable-diffusion-webui/CryoTensor_Converter/README.md

 a path error, make sure you've set your environment path properly.
 Here is a guide if you get stuck: https://docs.python.org/3/using/windows.html#excursus-setting-environment-variables

+###Note
+Some files that may have been hastely merged or contain unexpected code/conflict, will refuse to convert.

 ###Thank you to Devalidating of the Stable Diffusion Discord for helping me out